amanoooo/apidoc-swagger-3/README.md

 and this repo add new feature

-- **import apidoc resonse example to swagger response schema**
+- **support convert apidoc example to swagger schema**
-- **merge apidoc response schmema on apidoc response example (TODO)**
+- **merge apidoc schema based on schema(converted by example)**
 - swagger.json version 3.0

 ## How It Works

-By putting in line comments in the source code like this in javascript, you will get `swagger.json` file which can be served to [swagger-ui](https://github.com/swagger-api/swagger-ui) to generate html overview of documentation.
+By putting in line comments in the source code like this in javascript, you will get `swagger.json` file which can be served to [swagger-ui](https://github.com/swagger-api/swagger-ui) [y-api](https://github.com/YMFE/yapi) to generate html overview of documentation.

 `/schema/demo.js`:
 ```js